ULJ-Yale/qunex/README.md

   is not explicitly specified
 * Angle brackets `<>` describe the value that should be provided
 * Dashes or "flags", `-` in the documentation define input variables.
-* Commands, arguments, and option names are either in small or "camel" case.
+* command names, arguments, and parameter names are either in small or "camel" case.
 * Use descriptions are in regular "sentence" case.
 * Option values are usually specified in capital case (e.g. `YES`, `NONE`).